terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 <br>

-### **1.8 (1.5) AI's place in our world (not our place in AI's world)**
+### **1.8 AI's place in our world (not our place in AI's world)**

 Its no accident that Palantir talks straight about many aspects of AI.
 Palantir's business does **not demand the myth of AI intelligence**.
 Palantir says that **AI will not replace people, it will empower them** and that **"engineers wont go away, because their AI-enhanced expertise will be required even more in the age of AI"**.
 If AI was truly intelligent then AI integration would just involve connecting AI and letting it rip.
 But successful AI integration into any system requires extensive technical expertise.
-In digram below, the small green box (far left) represents the core legacy enterprise SW. **The core algorithms and workflows developed over decades for such systems are not going to be replaced by AI.
+In the diagram below, the small green box (far left) represents the core legacy enterprise SW. **The core algorithms and workflows developed over decades for such systems are not going to be replaced by AI.
 AI is going to assist**, and in such a way that AI's unavoidable errors will not cause significant problems.

 <!--
  **But AI is not intelligent.
 AI is based 100% on deterministic binary algorithms that compute statistical probabilities.
 AI is an addon, a helpful assistant.** The most reliable AI systems use the smallest AI component that can provide the required functionality. -->